< css-doodle /> v0.40.8

 Download the latest version or include it directly from a CDN:

-You can also install it from npm and import the module in JavaScript:
+If you're using a build tool, you can install it via npm and import it in JavaScript:

 @grid: 18 / 100vmax / #0a0c27; --hue: calc(180 + 1.5 * @x * @y); background: hsl(var(--hue), 50%, 70%); margin: -.5px; transition: @r(.5s) ease; clip-path: polygon(@pick( '0 0, 100% 0, 100% 100%', '0 0, 100% 0, 0 100%', '0 0, 100% 100%, 0 100%', '100% 0, 100% 100%, 0 100%' ));